nsclass/nsclass.github.io/_posts/2020-04-15-minimal-mistake-jekyll-markdown-codeblock.md

 permalink: "2020/04/15/mininmal-mistak-jekyll-markdown-codeblock"
 ---

-By adding the following configuration in _config.yml file, we can see the code block linenumber
+By adding the following configuration in _config.yml file, we can see the code block line number
 ```yml
 kramdown:
   syntax_highlighter_opts: